Rhubarb Juice Concentrate (With Canning Instructions)

-We’ve been lucky enough to have some pretty awesome neighbours at our current house who have gifted us some of their rhubarb for the past couple of years, but we hit the jackpot with the new property with three huge established rhubarb plants -one so big that it’s about twice the height of my almost two-year-old daughter with massive flowering stalks shooting higher still!
+We’ve been lucky enough to have some pretty awesome neighbours at our current house who have gifted us some of their rhubarb for the past couple of years, but we hit the jackpot with the new property with three huge established rhubarb plants -one so big that it’s about twice the height of my almost two-year-old daughter with massive flowering stalks that are even taller!

 We’ve yet to complete renovations and move in, but you can bet I’ve been taking advantage of the rhubarb situation.

 I harvested an armful of gigantic stalks the other day and chopped them up into 10 cups worth of 1-inch thick pieces.
 While I could have made a pie or some other type of dessert, I want to save that for strawberry season.
 Since strawberries still have about a month to go before they ripen, I decided I wanted to make something that featured only rhubarb as the star.